 The Mummy was… a different experience.

-The Tom Cruise-starrer kicks off Universal’s Dark Universe thing but hasn’t done too well.
-Ultimately I think there just wasn’t any appetite for another Mummy.
-It needed to be exceptionally good and have amazing word of mouth to entice people.
+The Tom Cruise-starrer kicks off Universal’s Dark Universe, but it seems there just wasn’t any appetite for another Mummy.
+It needed amazing word of mouth to entice people.

 I would make a crack about Cruise being too old for his action hero thing, but a load of fifty-somethings (and one seventy-year-old) totally crushed me at running 5k (3.1 miles) last week, so actually I’ll just keep my mouth shut on that score.